OpenRiskNet/home/openshift/openshift_centos.md

 oc cluster up --routing-suffix=<new ip>.nip.io --public-hostname=<new ip>.nip.io --host-data-dir=/root/os_data
 ```

-Note S2I builds do not work with these options with the scaleway centos image.
+Note S2I builds do not work with these options with the Scaleway centos image.
 Need to wok out how to get this working.

 ## Authentication